 - High return on investment (ROI).
 Some corporate bonds are issued at coupon rates up to 20% per annum.

-- Cash flow/income from bonds are usually stable and predictable over a period of time.
+- Cash flow/income from bonds is usually stable and predictable over a period of time.

 - When compared to sovereign bonds, corporate bonds offer more attractive yields.

-- Returns from corporate bonds are usually higher than fixed Deposit with banks.
+- Returns from corporate bonds are usually higher than fixed Deposits with banks.